epccs/Driver/ICSP/Bootload/README.md

 ## Overview

 This program will run "make bootload" rule on the Pi Zero when the switch on BCM5 is pressed.
-Pressing the swithc on BCM13 will set a flag that ends the program with one last press on BCM5.
+Pressing the switch on BCM13 will set a flag that ends the program with one last press on BCM5.

 To install the scrip from the GitHub repository.